-Achieved have been met.
-Not achieved achieved as per schedule or target.
-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We will attend and resolve issues with the wastewater system within a reasonable timeframe.
+All component: Achieved have been met Some or all components were not achieved as per schedule or target YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We will attend and resolve issues with the wastewater system within a reasonable timeframe.
 The median attendance time for call-outs, from the time that we received notification to the time that our service personnel reach the site.
-Target: ≤180 minutes (3hrs) Result: 1 hr 0 All Service Requests related to sewage system overflows and blockages were attended to with a median response time of 1 hour.
-The median resolution time of call-outs, from the time that we received notification to the time Target: Piopio ≤660 minutes (11hrs) Result: 1hr 30mins 0 Achieved that our service personnel confirm the fault or interruption has been resolved.
-Target: Rest of District ≤540 minutes (9hrs) Result: 5hrs 51mins 0 Achieved Compliance with the Council's resource consents for discharge otification to th year, measured from the time le that service personnel confirm from its sewerage system, measured by the number of the following abatement notices Target: 0 Result: 0 \bigcirc Achieved. (received by Council in a financial year) infringement notices Target: 0 Result: 0 \bigcirc Achieved. enforcement orders Target: 0 Result: 0 \bigcirc Achieved. convictions received Target: 0 Result: 0 \bigcirc Achieved.
+Target: ≤180 minutes (3hrs) Result: 1 hr 0 All Service Requests related to sewage system overflows and blockages were attended to with a median response time of 1.1 hours.
+The median resolution time of call-outs, from the time that we received notification to the time that our service Target: Piopio ≤660 minutes (11hrs) Result: 1hr 30mins 0 Achieved fault our service personnel confirm the fault or interruption has been resolved.
+Target: Rest of District ≤540 minutes (9hrs) Result: 5hrs 51mins 0 Achieved Compliance with the Council's resource consents for discharge otification to th year, measured from the time le that service personnel confirm from its sewerage system, measured by the number of the following abatement notices Target: 0 Result: 0 $\bigcirc$ Achieved. (received by Council in a financial year) infringement notices Target: 0 Result: 0 $\bigcirc$ Achieved. enforcement orders Target: 0 Result: 0 $\bigcirc$ Achieved. convictions received Target: 0 Result: 0 0 Achieved.
 Our wastewater system is operated and maintained to minimise odour and blockages.
 The number of complaints about wastewater odour, system faults or blockages and complaints about our response to issues with its wastewater system.
-Target: Piopio Total complaints per 1,000 connections ≤35 (Total number of connections 210) Result:261.9 • A total of 55 complaints were received for the financial year in Piopio majority relating to household septic tank alarms.
-Target: Rest of District complaints per 1,000 connections ≤35 (Total number of connections 1774) Result:17.5 • For Te Kuiti, Maniaiti/Benneydale and Mokau a total of 31 complaints were received for the financial year mostly relating to blockages.
+Target: Piopio Total complaints per 1,000 connections ≤35 (Total number of connections 210) Result:261.9 0 A total of 55 complaints were received for the financial year in Piopio majority relating to household septic tank alarms.
+Target: Rest of District complaints per 1,000 connections ≤35 (Total number of connections 1774) Result:17.5 $\bigcirc$ For Te Kuiti, Maniaiti/Benneydale and Mokau a total of 31 complaints were received for the financial year mostly relating to blockages.
 Our wastewater system is optimised to reduce the risk of harm to the community and environment.
-Number of dry weather overflows in a financial year Target: Total complaints per 1,000 connections ≤10 (Total number of connections 1,984) Result: 0.0 \bigcirc No dry weather overflow complaints were received this quarter
+Number of dry weather overflows in a financial year Target: Total complaints per 1,000 connections ≤10 (Total number of connections 1,984) Result: 0.0 • No dry weather overflow complaints were received this quarter